seafloor-geodesy/gnatss/docs/travel_time_delays.md

-In general, a GNSS-Acoustic Two-Way Travel Time (TWTT) measurement will include two additional timing delays in addition to the time when the acoustic pulse is travelling gthrough the water column.
+In general, a GNSS-Acoustic Two-Way Travel Time (TWTT) measurement will include two additional timing delays in addition to the time when the acoustic pulse is traveling through the water column.
 We refer to these as:

 - **The Transducer Delay Time** The delay time of the surface platform between an interrogate command being sent to the transducer and the interrogation ping